metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `cancel` (Boolean) Defines the action to cancel the 'Pending/Creating/Running' opsRequest, supported types: 'VerticalScaling/HorizontalScaling'.
 Once set to true, this opsRequest will be canceled and modifying this property again will not take effect.
 - `custom_spec` (Attributes) Specifies a custom operation as defined by OpsDefinition. (see [below for nested schema](#nestedatt--spec--custom_spec))
 - `expose` (Attributes List) Defines services the component needs to expose. (see [below for nested schema](#nestedatt--spec--expose))
+- `force` (Boolean) Indicates if pre-checks should be bypassed, allowing the opsRequest to execute immediately.
+If set to true, pre-checks are skipped except for 'Start' type.
+Particularly useful when concurrent execution of VerticalScaling and HorizontalScaling opsRequests is required, achievable through the use of the Force flag.
 - `horizontal_scaling` (Attributes List) Defines what component need to horizontal scale the specified replicas. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))
+- `rebuild_from` (Attributes List) Specifies the instances that require re-creation. (see [below for nested schema](#nestedatt--spec--rebuild_from))
 - `reconfigure` (Attributes) Deprecated: replace by reconfigures.
 Defines the variables that need to input when updating configuration. (see [below for nested schema](#nestedatt--spec--reconfigure))
 - `reconfigures` (Attributes List) Defines the variables that need to input when updating configuration. (see [below for nested schema](#nestedatt--spec--reconfigures))
 - `restart` (Attributes List) Restarts the specified components. (see [below for nested schema](#nestedatt--spec--restart))